21 places to go in 2021

 Karim Sahib/AFP/Getty Images

 While vacation planning for 2021 can seem like a wild roll of the dice, a trip to Dubai is a safer bet than most.
-The capital of the United Arab Emirates is currently welcoming almost all global tourists and, with the emirate embracing thorough safety checks and protocols, you can enjoy relative peace of mind while you're there too.
+The glitziest of the United Arab Emirates is currently welcoming almost all global travelers and, with the emirate embracing thorough safety checks and protocols, you can enjoy relative peace of mind while you're there too.

 UAE flag carrier Emirates Airlines is offering free global coverage for Covid-19 health expenses and quarantine costs, while the legendary ocean-themed luxury resort Atlantis, The Palm will cover your Covid test and give you resort credit if you stay five nights or more.
 Its billion-dollar sister hotel, The Royal, is also set to open its doors in 2021.
 The long-awaited Expo 2020 Dubai has been rescheduled for October 2021 through March 2022 and the lavish mega-event is the first World Expo to be held in the Middle East.
 Visitors can expect world-class architecture, spectacular displays and a festival of food.

-Note: An earlier version of this story misidentified the capital of the UAE.